 Ultimately, porn negatively impacts satisfaction on both sides of a relationship—and not just sexually, but in all aspects.

 The goal of being a couple who “never fights” isn’t actually realistic, nor does it lead to long-term happiness, researchers say.
 Dr. Nelson explains, “It’s true that all couples have conflict, and it is the resolution of conflict that matters most.
 If a couple can resolve their conflicts and can end their arguments well, they’re more likely to stay together and be happy.”

 Porn’s harms: Relationship experts have long recognized that relationships last when partners develop a secure attachment with each other, where each partner trusts that the other will be physically and emotionally responsive to his or her needs.
 It’s understandable, then, that any behaviors that have the potential to disrupt or erode this trust can have a negative impact on couple communication, intimacy, and satisfaction.
 Scholars and therapists have noted that partner differences in pornography consumption and pornography concealment may influence the partners’ sense of trustworthiness and security in the relationship.

 Even if porn isn’t kept a secret—even if partners are open and honest about their consumption—it can still do real harm.

 No couple is going to have the perfect relationship overnight, if ever.
 In fact, perfection really isn’t the end goal—what counts is continuous improvement and mutual effort.
 And if couples truly want to thrive, research shows it pays to take porn out of the equation.

-Bottom line: porn doesn’t have a place when it comes to relationship longevity and happiness.
-Porn Kills Love isn’t just a catch phrase—it’s a fact.
+Ultimately, porn doesn’t have a place when it comes to relationship longevity and happiness.
+Porn Kills Love isn’t just a catch phrase—it’s an idea backed by research.
 And researchers, individuals, and couples are speaking up about just how harmful porn can be.

 Let’s fight for real intimacy and healthy, fulfilling relationships by sharing the truth about porn.